 When I read the account in Alma Gottlieb’s book, of a mother in law moving in and taking over pretty much all the household chores even before the baby was born, I was a little bit jealous.
 Not only that but traditionally new mothers are meant to ‘lie in’ for the whole of the first month, doing nothing but breastfeeding and eating especially prepared fortifying meals and drinks.
 Sounds wonderful!
 The caveat being that she was also not supposed to take showers or brush her teeth which might be pushing it, even for someone who loves sitting down as much as I do.

 However, most Chinese women are in full time, six days a week work and once they return this grandparental care isn’t a luxury but indispensable in a country with very little childcare provision.
-Nonetheless it can cause domestic strains.
+And this can and often does cause domestic strains.
 Many grandparents surveyed expressed feelings of resentment and that they were being taken advantage of.
-Whilst couples complained that their parents wouldn’t allow them to help or to buy in any domestic help.
+Whilst at the same time new parents complained that their parents wouldn’t allow them to help or to buy in any domestic help.
 So why do they do it?
-And why don’t more of our grandparents get involved?
 Esther Goh explains it as follows:

 The sense of obligation that is placed on the grandparents by their adult children is best explained by the Chinese sociologist Li Yinhe (Li, 1994).
 According to her, the Chinese parents invested themselves in their children not only for support in old age but even more for the continuity of the family line.
 She explains that this continuation of family line is not a mere extension of one’s life.
 Instead it is to chuan zhong jie dai (to ensure the passing down of the family lineage).
 Therefore, parents sacrifice themselves for their children because they are driven by this cultural ideal, and adult children take parental help for granted because they know it is for the family rather than for them (Yan, 2003:260).
 Li also reported that adult children do not feel a sense of shame or guilt in requesting financial and other forms of help from their parents.
 Esther Goh

 Why don’t British or European parents get more involved?
-My parents for example would say I live too far away but in the examples I read most of the grandparents had left their own homes, often to other towns where they had few friends in order to be closer to their grandchildren.
+My parents for example would say I live too far away but in the Chinese examples I read most of the grandparents had left their own homes, often to other towns where they had few friends in order to be closer to their grandchildren.
 Following Li Yinhe’s assertion I would say we in the West value our individual experiences and lives more which means our parents get status and pride and satisfaction from living their own lives and not necessarily through their children and grandchildren so they are not as motivated nor obligated to help.
-For Chinese grandparents, many of them take on all this work because of the pride and satisfaction they get in seeing their grandchildren do well and flourish and some of them even enjoy it!
+For Chinese grandparents, many of them take on all this work because of the pride and satisfaction they get in seeing their grandchildren do well and flourish.

 A World of Babies: Imagine Childcare Guides for Eight Societies